rapidsai/ucx-py/docs/source/send-recv.rst

 |                                                      |                                                          |
 +------------------------------------------------------+----------------------------------------------------------+

 So what happens with ``create_endpoint`` ?
-UCX, unlike with Sockets, employs a tag-matching strategy where endpoints are created with a unique id and send/receive operations also use unique tags for those.
-For more details on tag-matching please see the `following page <https://community.mellanox.com/s/article/understanding-tag-matching-for-developers>`_. ``create_endpoint``, will create an ``Endpoint`` with three steps:
+Unlike Sockets, UCX employs a tag-matching strategy where endpoints are created with a unique id and send/receive operations also use unique tags for those.
+For more details on tag-matching please see the `this page <https://community.mellanox.com/s/article/understanding-tag-matching-for-developers>`_. ``create_endpoint``, will create an ``Endpoint`` with three steps:

 #.
 Generate unique IDs to use as tags
 #.
 Exchange endpoint info such as tags